-When duplication is configured for a radio bearer by RRC, a secondary RLC entity is added to the radio bearer to handle the duplicated PDCP PDUs as depicted on Figure 16.1.3-1, where the logical channel corresponding to the primary RLC entity is referred to as the primary logical channel, and the logical channel corresponding to the secondary RLC entity, the secondary logical channel.
-The two RLC entities have the same RLC mode.
-Duplication at PDCP therefore consists in submitting the same PDCP PDUs twice: once to the primary RLC entity and a second time to the secondary RLC entity.
-With two independent transmission paths, packet duplication therefore increases reliability and reduces latency and is especially beneficial for URLLC services.
+When duplication is configured for a radio bearer by RRC, at least one secondary RLC entity is added to the radio bearer to handle the duplicated PDCP PDUs as depicted on Figure 16.1.3-1, where the logical channel corresponding to the primary RLC entity is referred to as the primary logical channel, and the logical channel corresponding to the secondary RLC entity(ies), the secondary logical channel(s).
+All RLC entities have the same RLC mode.
+Duplication at PDCP therefore consists in submitting the same PDCP PDUs multiple times: once to each activated RLC entity for the radio bearer.
+With multiple independent transmission paths, packet duplication therefore increases reliability and reduces latency and is especially beneficial for URLLC services.